xyrusgallito/Malaria-Cell-Detection/README.md

 **Model Evaluation**

-Because relying solely on accuracy may not provide a comprehensive evaluation of the model's performance, additional metrics such as Precision (positive predictive value), Recall (true positive rate), and F1-score (a metric that combines Precision and Recall) were calculated.
-The following table presents the model metrics for the basic CNN and SVM:
+<p align="justify">Because relying solely on accuracy may not provide a comprehensive evaluation of the model's performance, additional metrics such as Precision (positive predictive value), Recall (true positive rate), and F1-score (a metric that combines Precision and Recall) were calculated.
+The following table presents the model metrics for the basic CNN and SVM:</p>

 <img width="925" alt="image" src="https://github.com/xyrusgallito/Malaria-Cell-Detection/assets/32282729/7738cfe8-9408-495f-8d8b-894f250d6323">

-These metrics provide a more detailed assessment of the model's ability to correctly identify positive and negative instances, taking into account both false positives and false negatives.
+<p align="justify">These metrics provide a more detailed assessment of the model's ability to correctly identify positive and negative instances, taking into account both false positives and false negatives.</p>

-The results clearly indicate that the basic CNN algorithm outperformed the SVM algorithm across all the evaluated metrics.
+<p align="justify">The results clearly indicate that the basic CNN algorithm outperformed the SVM algorithm across all the evaluated metrics.
 Based on these findings, it is evident that CNN is a more suitable choice for the task at hand.
 In the upcoming section, the researcher focuses on further enhancing the performance and accuracy of the CNN model through parameter tuning.
-This approach aims to fine-tune the model's hyperparameters and optimize its configuration to achieve even better results in terms of accuracy and overall model metrics.
+This approach aims to fine-tune the model's hyperparameters and optimize its configuration to achieve even better results in terms of accuracy and overall model metrics.</p>

 **Hyperparameter Tuning**